This post may contain affiliate links. Read my disclosure policy.

 A strong yeast flavor can result from using too much yeast or not baking the bread long enough.
 Measure the yeast carefully and ensure the bread is fully baked to avoid a yeasty aftertaste.

-- Refrigerate: If you prefer refrigeration, wrap the bread in foil or a freezer bag, and it can last for up to a week.
-However, refrigeration may alter the texture, making it slightly more dense or chewy.
+- Refrigerate – If you prefer to keep your bread in the fridge, wrap the bread in foil or a freezer bag, and it can last for up to a week.
+However, I find that refrigeration makes the texture slightly more dense and chewy.

-- Freeze: For extended storage, slice the bread and freeze it in airtight bags or containers.
-Individual slices can be taken out and toasted or thawed as needed and can last for up to 3 months.
+- Freeze – Slice the bread and freeze it in airtight bags or containers.
+Individual slices can be taken out and toasted or thawed as needed and will last for up to 3 months.
 Remember to separate slices with parchment paper to avoid sticking if you plan to use them one at a time.

-If your bread has dried out or become stale, briefly heat it in the microwave covered with a damp paper towel, or re-crisp it in the oven or toaster.
-This can help to bring back some of the bread’s original texture and moisture.
+- Revitalize Stale Bread – If your bread has dried out or become stale, an easy fix is to briefly heat it in the microwave covered with a damp paper towel.
+Or, re-crisp it in the oven or toaster to bring back some of the bread’s original texture.

-- Have Toast: Enjoy it simply with butter and jam, have a slice of Avocado Toast, or make Gluten Free Texas Toast to serve with barbecue or pasta.
+- Toast it.
+Enjoy it simply with butter and jam, or make gluten-free Texas toast to serve with barbecue or pasta.

 Equipment